Turlock High School: History

 Turlock High School was organized in September 1906, with twenty-two pupils enrolled.
 The faculty consisted of Mr. S. R. Douglas and Miss Maud Clark.
 The first classes were taught in the town hall.
 During that year, the Student body adopted a constitution, chose blue and gold as school colors, and published the first Alert yearbook.
 Years later, the students at THS adopted the bulldog as their mascot and symbol.
 Butch and Brenda Bulldog appear at many athletic events in which their teams compete.

 The first high school building opened in September 1907.
 It was located on the Turlock Covenant Church grounds and was torn down during the summer of 1963.
 In 1908, the school had its first commencement; Chesley Osborn being the sole graduate.

 Bonds for a new school were voted in 1917 and after much debate, a site was selected—bounded by what is now Canal Drive, N Berkeley Avenue, E Marshall Street, and Colorado Avenue.
 Opening in 1922, the "main building" was designed by the renowned California architect William Henry Weeks.

 During the early 1920s, the "main building", containing the auditorium, classrooms, and offices was constructed.
 Later, the original gym (now girls' gym), bus garage, and industrial arts building was added.
 After World War II, the agriculture building, library, boys' gym, cafeteria, swimming pool (1962), wood shop, and the classrooms lettered "L" and "B" were built within a decade (1948–58).
 In the 1970s the school grounds were expanded eastward to Wallace Street/Julien Elementary School.
 As a result, N Berkeley Avenue now runs through the center of the campus, but is closed to traffic during school hours.

-Turlock won California State Championship in 1949 with Paul Larson and Head Coach Joe Debely.
+Turlock won California State Football Championship in 1949 with Paul Larson and Head Coach Joe Debely.

 On November 9, 1989, the THS Football Stadium was renamed the Joe Debely Stadium and dedicated to the late Mr. Joe Debely who served as THS football, track and golf coach from 1933–1941 and 1946–1953.

-On November 5, 2021 at 9 AM local time, a student was stabbed with a knife multiple times by another student in a fight.
-The victim is currently in the hospital in stable condition, and the attacker is in custody.
+Among its faculty has been Larry Banner, a two-time Olympian in gymnastics, who taught at Turlock High School for 16 years.